binipringle/intro-to-dh/_texts/1-command-line.md

 ## Ubuntu

-The operating system you are using is Ubuntu.
-FOOTNOTE: Ubuntu (pronounced "uh-BUN-two") is a free and open-source Linux distribution based on Debian.
+The operating system you are using is Ubuntu.[^2].

+[^2]:  Ubuntu (pronounced "uh-BUN-two") is a free and open-source Linux distribution based on Debian.
 Debian, also known as Debian GNU/Linux, is a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project, which was established by Ian Murdock on August 16, 1993.
 A Linux distribution (often abbreviated as distro) is an operating system made from a software collection that is based upon the Linux kernel and, often, a package management system. (all definitions from Wikipedia)

 There are two ways to get to the command line in Ubuntu.